Stenhouse fined $75,000 by NASCAR, Busch avoids penalty for post All-Star race fight

 Busch was not penalized for his action in the Sunday night race.

 The two tangled on the first lap and then Busch seemed to deliberately wreck Stenhouse on the second lap.
-Stenhouse parked his damaged Chevrolet in Busch's pit stall, where it had to be towed away by NASCAR.
+Stenhouse parked his damaged Chevrolet in Busch’s pit stall and aggressively climbed the spotter’s ladder and exchanged words with members of Busch’s crew.

+Stenhouse then stormed to his hauler, leaving his car to be towed to the pits.

-He also foreshadowed that he'd be back after the race to confront Busch.
-The two did exchange brief words before Stenhouse landed a right hook and a melee broke out.
+He also foreshadowed that he’d be back after the race to confront Busch.
+The two did exchange brief words before Stenhouse, wearing shorts and t-shirt, landed a right hook on Busch and a melee broke out involving members of both teams.
+Stenhouse’s father, who has no affiliation with the team, then went after Busch, throwing punches.

 NASCAR on Wednesday also suspended Stenhouse mechanic Clint Myrick for eight races and engine tuner Keith Matthews for four races.

+“Bring it,” Busch replied.
+“I suck as bad as you,” implying that both drivers are not having great seasons.

+Neither driver has won a race this season.
+Busch is 13th in points standings and Stenhouse, a one-car team, is 26th.

-But Busch's car owner isn't taking the threat lightly.
-Richard Childress vowed to fight Stenhouse himself if he goes near Busch's car at Charlotte Motor Speedway.
+Busch’s car owner isn’t taking that threat from Stenhouse lightly, however.
+Richard Childress vowed to fight Stenhouse himself if he goes near Busch’s car at Charlotte Motor Speedway.

+The Coca-Cola 600 is the longest Cup Series race on the schedule, so there will be plenty of time for Busch and Stenhouse to meet up on the 1.5-mile track.
+NASCAR, no doubt, will be keeping an eye on the feuding drivers.